Alabama Court Records

 Phone: (256) 532–3373

-At times, the violator cannot pay the full fine at once, and the court may set up a payment plan.
-However, the offender must contact the court to find out if this option is available.
+In cases where the violator cannot pay the full fine at once, the court may set up a payment plan.
+However, the offender should contact the court to find out if this option is available.

 Paying a ticket may attract additional penalties, such as adding points to the offender’s driving record.
 The addition of points often translates to increased auto insurance fees for the offending driver.